All Collections

 Access visibility rules

-In the modal that appears, you can base the rule on attendees' exclusive groups, checkout form fields, custom question answers, or a combination of these.
+In the 'Set Visibility' modal, you can base the rule on attendees' exclusive groups, checkout form fields, custom question answers, or a combination of these.

 Assign to exclusive group

-If you need to base visibility on both the exclusive group and a registration question, expand the Rule Conditions section to add more visibility criteria to the rule.
+If you need to base visibility on both the exclusive group and registration questions or only registration questions, click the Rule Conditions section to expand it and add more visibility criteria to the rule.

 Rule Conditions